parthenocissus/krcdnc/content/projects/gaitless.md

 The paradox of Gaitless is that participants, in proving they are in the eyes of AI not human, prove they in fact are human – strange and creative.
 The act of subverting machine perception becomes a choreographic principle.

-Drawing from historical precedents like the Dazzle camouflage of WWI, Adam Harvey’s CV Dazzle, and our previous project Tactical Poetics – as well as the evasive tactics of Serbian anti-Ottoman outlaws and Yugoslav antifascist partisans – Gaitless extends the lineage of aesthetics born out of strategy and tactics. <mark>&#9632;</mark>
+Drawing from historical precedents like the Dazzle camouflage of WWI, Adam Harvey’s CV Dazzle, and our previous project Tactical Poetics – as well as the evasive tactics of Serbian anti-Ottoman outlaws and Yugoslav antifascist partisans – Gaitless extends the lineage of aesthetics born out of strategy and tactics.

+—

+Concept and Direction: Uroš Krčadinac & Marko Milić × MIREVI.
+Creative Development and Support: Ivana Družetić-Vogel, Patrick Kruse, Ben Fischer.
+Dance: Milica Urić, Marko Milić, Uroš Krčadinac, Predrag Mladenović, Anke Plaßmann, Nenad Jelesijević.
+Multimedia Software Development: Ben Fischer.
+Music: Kӣr.
+Video and photography: Leon Loesch.
+Created in the framework of MODINA project.
+MODINA is co-financed by the Creative Europe program of the European Union. <mark>&#9632;</mark>